-Can I Take Plan B While Breastfeeding?
+Can I Take the Plan B Pill While Breastfeeding?

 It is possible to get pregnant while breastfeeding, despite what you may have heard otherwise, but getting pregnant again that quickly isn't generally recommended.